 Russell’s Reserve is presently the super-premium product line of Wild Turkey of which there are four core whiskey expressions: RR 6 Year Old Rye, RR Single Barrel Rye, RR 10 Year Old Bourbon, and RR Single Barrel Bourbon.
 I recently picked up this single barrel bottle from a local store I visit semi-frequently.
 It’s the most recent label, with a bottle stamp of 2015 and priced at about $55.
 And that’s that.
 On with the review!

-Russell’s Reserve Single Barrel Bourbon – (reportedly) 75% corn, 13% rye, 12% barley – 110 proof, non-chill filtered KSBW – no age statement (rumored at least 8 years) – distilled and bottled by the Wild Turkey Distilling Co., Lawrenceburg, KY – no barrel number or bottling date
+Russell’s Reserve Single Barrel Bourbon – 110 proof, non-chill filtered KSBW – no age statement (rumored at least eight years) – distilled and bottled by the Wild Turkey Distilling Co., Lawrenceburg, KY

 Tasted neat in a Glencairn after resting a few minutes …